Top California Bicycle Accident Lawyer

 Victim Of A Bicycle Accident Due To Negligent Driver In California?

 Although cars and trucks provide substantial protection to the driver, a bicycle doesn’t provide protection.
 Because of this, serious injuries and death can be the result of an automobile-bicycle accident.
 It shouldn’t come as a surprise that the bicycle rider usually endures the greatest damage and injuries from an accident involving a motor vehicle.
 A California bicycle accident lawyer can work to get you a fair settlement and ensure you have the compensation you need to get your injuries treated.

-If you were the victim of an auto accident, would you hire an attorney who wasn’t familiar with car accident law?
-If you’re the victim of a bicycle accident, you want an attorney who knows everything about the bicycle laws in your state.
+If you were the victim of a bicycle accident in CA, would you hire an attorney who wasn’t familiar with car accident law?
+If you’re the victim of a bicycle accident, you want a California bicycle accident attorney who knows everything about the bicycle laws in your state.
 Krasney Law has more than 30 years of experience representing victims of bicycle accidents in California.
 If you have been injured by a car or truck while riding your bicycle, call the team at Krasney Law for a complimentary consultation.

 What’s the Value of Your Bicycle Accident Claim?

 The value of a bicycle accident claim in California varies significantly from one case to the next.
 A California bicycle accident lawyer from Krasney Law will look at the evidence in your case during your initial consultation.
 A knowledgeable attorney will determine the value of your case based on several factors including: